(from the CIA World Factbook)

 February 20, 2017 - A ceasefire aimed at ending the bloody fight between Ukrainian forces and Russian-backed separatists begins.
 The ceasefire is a renewed attempt to enforce the Minsk peace protocol – an agreement that has repeatedly failed since it was first partially implemented in 2015.

-March 23, 2017 - Denis Voronenkov, a onetime Communist member of Russia’s lower house of parliament, dies after being shot outside a hotel in Kiev.
+March 23, 2017 - Denis Voronenkov, a onetime Communist member of Russia’s lower house of parliament, dies after being shot outside a hotel in Kyiv.
 Poroshenko calls the shooting a “Russian state terrorist act.”
 Voronenkov, who fled to Ukraine in 2016, is the latest in a string of Putin and Russia’s critics who were killed or injured under mysterious circumstances.

 July 20, 2018 - The Pentagon releases $200 million in security assistance to the Ukraine.
 The funds were contingent on Ukraine passing a series of defense reforms to help bring the country’s defense practices into line with modern standards.
 Ukraine’s passage of a new national security law, signed by Poroshenko on July 5, met the requirements enshrined in the US legislation, thereby allowing the Pentagon to release the funds.